AndrewBrown1983/PDA_updatedVersion/Static_and_Dynamic_Task_A/testing_task_1.md

   # def highest_card(card1, card2)
   if card1.value > card2.value
     return card.name
-    # card1.name, and name is not a defined function or property of Card class.
+    # return card1-   name is not a defined function or property of Card class.
   else
     card2
     # return card2